 CT scanning is not recommended for every person who smokes.
 The current recommendations are discussed below, and such screening for lung cancer is approved by Medicare.
 It is also important to receive screening at an approved and experienced center.

-It is important to note that lung cancer screening was intended to find NSCLC, and not SCLC.
+It is important to note that lung cancer screening was intended to find non-small cell lung cancer (NSCLC), and not small cell lung cancer (SCLC).
 However, sometimes SCLC is found on lung cancer screening scans.

-- Yearly screening with a low-dose CT scan is recommended instead of screening with a chest x-ray or no screening for people age 55 to 74 who have smoked for 30 "pack years" or more who are current smokers or who have quit within the past 15 years.
-A pack year is equal to smoking 20 cigarettes (1 pack) a day each year.
+Yearly screening with a low-dose CT scan is recommended for people age 55 to 74 who have smoked for 30 pack years or more.
+It is also recommended for those age 55 to 74 who have quit within the past 15 years.

 The U.S. Preventive Services Task Force recommends that people age 50 to 80 who have smoked for 20 pack years or more or who have quit within the past 15 years receive screening for lung cancer with low-dose CT scans each year.
 Screening can stop after a person has not smoked for 15 years or develops a health problem that would shorten their life or prevent them from being able to have surgery for lung cancer.